TheBabblingBrin/Chord-Cloud/README.md

 ## PLAYLISTS

-### Get all Playlists of an Artist from an id
+### Get all Playlists of an Artist(User) from an id

-Returns all the playlists created by the specified artist.
+Returns all the playlists created by the specified artist(user).

 * Require Authentication: false
 * Request
   * Method: GET
-  * URL: /playlists/:aristId
+  * URL: /api/artists/:artistId/playlists
   * Body: none

 * Successful Response